 It's rare that I write a song around a title, but "Imaginary Friends" is one of those cases.
 I was scrolling TikTok one day and a video from a creator (who I lost and cannot find again, no matter how hard I try) who had posted about songwriting prompts came up.
-She drew a card from a deck and all it said on it was "imaginary friends" and the first verse of thos song popped almost immediately into my mind.
-I write it down and it only took a couple of hours to have a completed song.
+She drew a card from a deck and all it said on it was "imaginary friends" and the first verse of this song popped almost immediately into my mind.
+I wrote it down and it only took a couple of hours to have a completed song.
 I've loved this song from the very first moment I wrote it, and I hope you do, too!
 I produced it with an old school Western rockabilly style in mind, but it's still new and modern with (I think) just a hint of early '90s Concrete Blonde circa the Bloodletting album polished on top.

 "Breathless," is a sexy blues-rock ditty I wrote Tom for Christmas last year.
 As with all my music this year, I performed all the parts on it, and I am particularly proud of the six-part harmonies that are in here!
 I have been told for a long time that one of the things that I am no good at it is doing harmonies, so being able to do this is something I'm actually, honestly surprised that I pulled off.
 Other production aspects that I like are the two-part guitar harmonies (guitarmonies?) in the solo, the growling guitar slides throughout, and the punchy bass line.
 (That bass line was SO HARD, y'all, even though it doesn't sound like it.)